How to Turn Images Into Videos With AI | Stratboost

 Good product images usually have:

-• Clear subject focus
+• Clear subject focus.

-• Good lighting
+• Good lighting.

-• Visible product shape and materials
+• Visible product shape and materials.

-• Enough space around the product for motion
+• Enough space around the product for motion.

 2. AI-generated campaign visuals

-3. Avatar images
+3. Portraits and avatar images

 4. Lifestyle and scene images